ericelias/Qualtric-MDS-Package/README.md

 The javascript and html code also incorporates a 1 second delay to prevent one image from loading before the other.
 The amount of freeze time can be adjusted by the experimenter.

 The uniquepairs.R file is used to populate the loop and merge list.
-This scipt takes a list of targets along with their sources locations and outputs all the unique pairs.
+This scipt takes a list of targets along with their source location and outputs all the unique pairs.